 Several off-airport providers offer lower daily rates with shuttle services:

-- Park on King: ~$14–$55/day; 24/7 shuttle
+- Park on King: ~$14–$55/day depending on booking and availability; 24/7 shuttle service.

-- Space Shuttle Car Park: ~$14–$33/day with shuttle
+- Space Shuttle Car Park: ~$14–$33/day with shuttle.

 Even with cheaper parking, you add shuttle time and potential delays, especially during peak travel windows.